 - Easy DIY Installation: These days self-installed systems are a dime a dozen.
 They aren’t all as DIY as you might expect, though.
 Plenty of companies offer confusing instructions or don’t manufacture their equipment with self-installation in mind.
 Not so with Blink.
 We managed to get our entire system installed in a matter of minutes.
 In part, that’s because there’s no required wiring and no required drilling.
 It helps that all Blink products are battery-powered.
 That also means the system is easy to adjust if you decide you’d rather get a different angle on your living room.

 - 1080p HD Image Quality: All Blink cameras – both the outdoor and indoor models – come with 1080p HD resolution.
-That’s the industry standard, and there are certainly cameras out there on the market that offer even higher resolution, like some of Lorex’s 4K models.
-Still, there’s a reason 1080p is the industry standard.
+Are there cameras out there with higher resolution?
+Sure.
+Lorex, for instance, offers some great models with 4K.
+Still, 1080p is the industry standard, and there’s a good reason for that.
 It’s crisp and clear enough to identify whoever or whatever happens by your home.
-We used ours to ID the neighbor’s cat who was digging up our rose bushes.
+We had no trouble identifying the neighbor’s cat who was digging up our front porch flower pots.

 In addition, you might want to check out the new plug-in Mini Pan-Tilt.
 It can cover a whole room thanks to its 360-degree field of vision which can be remotely accessed from the Blink app.
 It’s a Blink Mini with a mechanical mount that makes the camera pan and tilt.